 - Letter from Local Government official which includes project name, address, or parcel ID and confirms zoning.
-Letter must be dated within six (6) months of Application Submission. - Copy of applicable zoning ordinance. - If zoning confirmation letter includes parcel ID but not project name or address, evidence that the parcel ID is the correct parcel ID for the project.
+Letter must be dated within six (6) months of Application Submission. - Explanation or cCopy of applicable zoning ordinance. - If zoning confirmation letter includes parcel ID but not project name or address, evidence that the parcel ID is the correct parcel ID for the project.